Fast Onboarding

 Opening microscopy files from shared links is a big advantage for our workflow.
 We often receive files from collaborators, and SlideScope makes it easy to inspect them quickly without a long setup process.
 The support inside the app also gives the product a very personal feeling.

-For the price, SlideScope gives us exactly what we need: CZI, ND2, SVS, DICOM, and TIFF support, smooth viewing, measurement tools, and AI explanations in plain language.
+For the price, SlideScope gives us exactly what we need: CZI, ND2, SVS, DICOM, and TIFF support, smooth viewing, measurement tools, and clear AI readouts.
 It is especially useful for research and teaching where we need quick, reliable image review without a complex learning curve.

 SlideScope is a desktop microscopy viewer for CZI, ND2, SVS, DICOM, and TIFF workflows on Windows and macOS.
-It includes an AI Analysis panel that explains any frame in plain language in 14 languages.
+It includes a hosted AI Analysis panel with formatted expert-style readouts, 14 response languages, copy/share, and text zoom controls.

 SlideScope supports CZI (Zeiss), ND2 (Nikon), SVS (Aperio), DICOM (.dcm), and TIFF files.
 DICOM support includes frame-by-frame playback, patient and study details, and real-world distance measurements.